 Did you receive airbag injuries because your airbags didn't deploy in an accident?

-This guide provides more information about how airbags protect you, possible reasons why your airbag didn’t deploy, and a discussion about liability.
-When you have questions about your legal rights in airbag deployment or other collision situations, contact the skilled car accident attorneys at Dolman law Group Accident Injury Lawyers, P.A.
+This guide provides more information about how airbags protect you, possible reasons why your airbag didn't deploy, and a discussion about liability.
+When you have questions about your legal rights in airbag deployment or other collision situations, contact the skilled car wreck lawyer at Dolman law Group Accident Injury Lawyers, P.A.

 Airbags are Supposed to Offer Protection During Severe Traffic Collisions

 Auto manufacturers started placing airbags in vehicles during the mid- to late-1980s.
 Today's motor vehicles not only come with frontal airbags but side airbags too.
 Front airbags have been standard in all passenger vehicles since 1999, and auto manufacturers offer side airbags as standard or optional.
 According to the National Highway Transportation Safety Administration (NHTSA), frontal airbags have saved over 50,000 lives.

 A moderate to severe accident triggers the airbag system's electronic controls to send a signal to inflate the airbags.
 This occurs through the release of harmless gas.
 This process occurs so quickly that it sometimes causes injury.
 In most cases, the safety and protection of an airbag outweigh the danger of airbag injuries.
 However, children under age 13 should not be exposed to airbag deployment because it can cause severe injuries.

 Possible Reasons Your Airbag Didn't Deploy in an Accident

 Airbag deployment relies on several different factors, including the speed of a crash, the vehicles involved, the direction of impact, the design of the airbag system, and the location of crash sensors.

 According to the NHTSA, some possible reasons your airbag did not deploy include:

 - The conditions of the crash were not severe enough to warrant deployment.
 Seatbelts provide enough protection on their own during low-speed and low-impact collisions.